-The maximum time frame a student has to complete any course is $1\frac{1}{2}$ times the course length.
+The maximum time frame a student has to complete any course is 1 $\frac{1}{2}$ times the course length.
 Transfer hours from another institution that are accepted toward the student's educational program are counted as both attempted and completed hours for the purpose of determining when the allowable maximum time frame has been exhausted.
 NACCAS approved course length is defined as the period of time identified on then enrollment contract.
 Leaves of absence are not included in this total.
-A leave of absence will also extend a student's contract expected graduation date and the maximum time frame of a one and one-half ($1\frac{1}{2}$) times the length of the course as stated in the enrollment agreement by the number of days taken in the leave of absence.
+A leave of absence will also extend a student's contract expected graduation date and the maximum time frame of a one and one-half (1 $\frac{1}{2}$) times the length of the course as stated in the enrollment agreement by the number of days taken in the leave of absence.
 Students re-enter at the same status as when they left.
 The 67% attendance average is programmed into our servicer system to check at the evaluation points for each program.
-However, we monitor satisfactory progress manually throughout the student's program to ensure that students have ample opportunity meet both the attendance and academic progress requirements of at least one evaluation by midpoint in the course.
-Evaluations are completed within the seventh business day.
+However, we monitor satisfactory progress manually throughout the student's program to ensure that students have ample opportunity to meet both the attendance and academic progress requirements of at least one evaluation by midpoint in the course.
+All evaluations will be completed within seven (7) business days following each established evaluation period.
+If a student exceeds the maximum time frame, the student must be terminated from the program, and thereafter may be permitted to re-enter on cash-pay basis.